jp-wright/nfl_betting_market_analysis/README.md

 Since the spread and over/under are set by Vegas to meet this balanced criterion, it is not surprising to find that "hidden gem" metrics which predict the results of these bets were not discovered.
 If something does a great job of predicting these results, then Vegas knows about them already -- this is their livelihood, after all -- and is using them in their formulae to set these values.
 In a sense, we are merely trying to tease out something Vegas has already baked in.

 The results for predicting these two bets never got much above 51%.
-Remember that the initial motivation of this project was to build a model to predict the spread, identify games that were beyond a spread-deviation threshold, and investigate to see if they were truly "wise bets".
+Remember that the initial motivation of this project was to build a model to predict the spread, identify games that were beyond a spread-deviation threshold, and investigate to see if they were truly "wise" bets.
 As you can likely guess, the results for this approach were sub-optimal.
+Regardless of which predicted spread deviation used, half of the teams identified as the one to bet on failed to cover.
+The model couldn't perform much better than random chance at saying which team would cover the spread.

 <BR>